tianon/wishlist/zulip.md

 - when uploading for the organization image or personal avatar, pan/zoom should be offered to cut it appropriately (for the organization image, it just chopped my image for me, cut off the animation from the GIF, and none of that in a very flattering way)

+- for some channels, it would be nice to *always* show the topic list in the sidebar, not just when the channel is selected (to reduce the time needed to jump in and start communicating, especially with frequent context switches)

 - easier ways to run regular backups, especially from Zulip Cloud
   - for now, I've set up a bot to regularly run (and download) exports from Jenkins